 Entry requirements - specific

-Completion of a tertiary program equivalent to not less than 4 years of full-time study at a university or other approved educational institution with no marketing major, or completion of a tertiary program equivalent to not less than 3 years of full-time study at a university or other educational institution with no marketing major and 3 years relevant work experience, or for those without a degree. a graduate diploma in a cognate area plus 5 years minimum relevant work experience.
+Completion of a tertiary program equivalent to not less than 4 years of full-time study at a university or other approved educational institution, or completion of a tertiary program equivalent to not less than 3 years of full-time study at a university or other educational institution and 3 years relevant work experience, or for those without a degree. a graduate diploma in a cognate area plus 5 years minimum relevant work experience.
 Normally applicants will not be granted Credit for Prior Learning towards the 8 credit point masters.

 Back to top

 Credit for prior learning - general

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

 You can also refer to the Credit for Prior Learning System

 which outlines the credit that may be granted towards a Deakin University degree.